nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > The Privilege of the Writ of Habeas Corpus shall not   be     suspended , unless when
 # D   NSg       P  D   NSg  P  ?
 NSg    VX    NSg/C NSg/VX V/J       .
 C      NSg/I/C
 > in        Cases of Rebellion or      Invasion the public Safety may      require it        .
-# NPrSg/J/P NPl/V P  NSg       NPrSg/C NSg      D   NSg/J  NSg/V  NPrSg/VX NSg/V   NPrSg/ISg .
+# NPrSg/J/P NPl/V P  NSg       NPrSg/C NSg      D   J      NSg/V  NPrSg/VX NSg/V   NPrSg/ISg .
 >
 #
 > No      Bill  of Attainder or      ex      post      facto Law   shall be     passed .